-\paragraph{Matrix completion.} We can also see this in matrix completion.
+As $d \to \infty$, we approach the Gaussian kernel.
+Once we have more features than data points, we can already get 0 training error.
+But we are not doing it with the Gaussian kernel yet; we are doing it with an approximation of the Gaussian kernel obtained from the finite-dimensional features.
+If the RKHS norm induced by the Gaussian kernel is our ``correct'' complexity measure, then as $d \to \infty$, we are approximating it better and better.
+So we are minimizing a complexity measure that's a better and better approximation of the complexity measure we want.
+So as the dimensionality increases, the test error improves. \paragraph{Matrix completion.} We can also see this in matrix completion, a finite dimensional problem.
 Suppose $X$ is $n \times n$, we observe $nk$ entries, and we parameterize $X$ as $UV^\top$, where $U,V \in \mathbb{R}^{n \times d}$ (thereby adding a rank-$d$ constraint).
 As above, $d$ captures the quality of our approximation.
 Suppose the ``right'' complexity measure is nuclear norm.
-We have two different regimes:\\ - If $d < k$, our algorithm returns $\arg\min \hat{L}(X)$ s.t. $\operatorname{rank}(X) \le d$.\\ - If $d > k$, our algorithm returns $\arg\min \|X\|_*$ s.t. $\hat{L}(X) = 0, ~ \operatorname{rank}(X) \le d$.\\ So as we increase the rank constraint, the test error becomes better and better.
+Letting $\hat{L}$ be the empirical loss, we have two different regimes:\\ - If $d < k$, our algorithm returns $\arg\min \hat{L}(X)$ s.t. $\operatorname{rank}(X) \le d$.\\ - If $d > k$, our algorithm returns $\arg\min \|X\|_*$ s.t. $\hat{L}(X) = 0, ~ \operatorname{rank}(X) \le d$.\\ So as we increase the rank constraint, the test error becomes better and better.